Buy a Life Insurance Plan in a few clicks

 1

 You can claim a deduction for the interest earned on NSC under Section 80C of the Income Tax Act.
-The interest earned on NSC is taxable in the fifth year of maturity, so you will have to declare it as income in your ITR.
+The interest earned on NSC is taxable in the fifth year of maturity, so you must declare it as income in your ITR.

 2